best uses for a smart socket

 caption: tp-link bulbs and sockets connect to your wifi and work without the need for another box or hub.

 • I use a smart socket for the battery charger on a laptop.
 The laptop must not be allowed to continuously charge so my smart socket schedule will turn the socket off at night.
-When I set my laptop charging I know that the socket will turn off eventually even if I forget about it.
+When I charge my laptop I know that the socket will turn off eventually even if I forget about it.

 • Use a smart socket to control a device that’s inconveniently placed – eg behind a kitchen cupboard or in a ceiling void.